Vigilant Blog

 WPSL Webinar and FAQs

 Vigilant presented a webinar on Washington Paid Sick Leave on September 21, 2017.
-Be sure to listen to the webinar recording and view the webinar handout if you haven’t already done so.
+Be sure to view the webinar handout if you haven’t already done so.
 We’ve now updated the webinar FAQs to reflect the final rules.

 Model Policy